janbnz/url-shortener/README.md

 ## Future Features

-Some potential future features for this project could include implementing authorization.
+Some potential future features for this project could include implementing authorization and a web frontend.

-## Libraries

-This project uses the following libraries:

-- json
-- Javalin
-- SQLite

 ## License